s1xpence/readtheory/README.md

 driver.quit()
 ```
 As you can see, it's actually quite simple.
 Because I want to make this as accessible as possible, I'll give a brief description of what's going on here.

-The program is importing the Selenium module (it's importing the `webdriver` attribute in particular) so that it ca
+*The program is importing the Selenium module (it's importing the `webdriver` attribute in particular), the `time` module, and a attribute to catch a error that the program faces often with (`ElementNotVisibleException`)
+What this program is going to do